-If you haven’t, now is the best time to do so.
-Since being founded in San Franciscoin 2004, Yelp has become one of the most widely used and influential customer review sites today.
-Approximately 71 million unique visitors check out Yelp every month, and many of these visitors represent the kind of people your business may be targeting.
+If you haven’t yet, now is the best time to do so.
+Since being founded in San Francisco in 2004, Yelp has become one of the most widely used and influential customer review sites today, with over 127 million online reviews (and counting).

 If you have claimed your business on Yelp, be sure to read on as we share awesome tips and tricks for optimizing your Yelp page or listing.

 It’s not enough, after all, to plant your flag and declare ownership of your page or listing.
 You must also work on ways to be found more easily by Yelp users – “Yelpers” – in order to maximize the word-of-mouth potential of the popular and rapidly growing review site.